Layr-Labs/hokulea/example/preloader/README.md

 ## Witgen client

 Witgen client is a variant of the default fault proof client (that runs derivation pipeline and execution to check if output state matches).
-Running the default fault proof client produce an data oracle in the form of Key-Value map.
-There is data organization, all the keys are 32 bytes hash digest.
+Running the default fault proof client produce a data oracle in the form of Key-Value map where the keys are 32 bytes hash digests.
 A witgen client is a wrapper around the default client, that not only returns the oracle, but also an organized data structure called EigenDABlobWitnessData.

 ### EigenDABlobWitnessData